List of Homestuck characters

 Homestuck is a webcomic written, illustrated, and animated by Andrew Hussie as part of MS Paint Adventures (MSPA).
 The webcomic centers on a group of teenagers who unwittingly bring about the end of the world through the installation of a beta copy of an upcoming computer game.
-Homestuck features a complex story and a large cast of characters, starring the four children John Egbert, Rose Lalonde, Dave Strider, and Jade Harley.
-Hussie invented an alien species, called trolls, that have a unique culture.
-Homestuck characters are particularly popular to cosplay at anime conventions.
+Homestuck features a complex story and a large cast of characters, starring the four children John Egbert, Rose Lalonde, Dave Strider and Jade Harley.
+Hussie created an alien species, called trolls, that have a unique culture.
+Homestuck characters were particularly popular to cosplay at anime conventions during the early 2010s.

 According to Lauren Rae Orsini writing for The Daily Dot, there existed 128 named characters in Homestuck in September 2012, with more still being introduced.
-The cast of Homestuck features a large quantity of LGBT characters, and a major theme of the webcomic is the multitude of characters that die throughout the story.
+The cast of Homestuck features a large quantity of LGBT characters and a major element of the webcomic is the multitude of characters that die throughout the story.

 Kids

-Beta kids
+Beta Kids

 The first few acts of Homestuck center around four 13-year-old children.
 Early pages of Homestuck were experiments in "fan-sourced storytelling", where Hussie allowed readers of Homestuck to name its characters and make story suggestions.
 The main characters of Homestuck were all named by fans.
-The four main characters are presented as Internet friends who have technically never met one another, but interact through an online chat application.
+The four main characters are presented as Internet friends who have technically never met one another but interact through an online chat application.

 John Egbert is the main protagonist of Homestuck and the first character that is introduced.
 He is portrayed as a loyal "leader" of the group of kids, despite also being described as a "stereotypical mischief-making teen."
-Jokingly described by blogger Subdee as a "shoujo [sic] heroine", John's character is notably fond of bad films and has a seemingly irrational revulsion to the Betty Crocker brand.
-His weapon of choice is a hammer (strife specibus Hammerkind).
-His classpect is Heir of Breath.
+Jokingly described by blogger Subdee as a "shoujo heroine", John's character is notably fond of bad films and has a seemingly irrational revulsion to the Betty Crocker brand.
+His weapon of choice is a hammer.
+After the end of the original comic, a popular headcanon/fan theory arose that John would become a transgender woman under the name June.
+Hussie made the headcanon "real" when a fan of Homestuck was granted "a single wish" by finding a Toblerone hidden by Hussie.

 Rose Lalonde is portrayed as an "intellectual", both through her obsession with Lovecraftian literature and through her organizing and planning the group's movement during the story.
 She tends to speak and write in a formal, overwrought manner, as if to demonstrate her knowledge.
-Aside from her interest in the occult, the character also enjoys knitting and uses her knitting needles as her go-to weapons (strife specibus Needlekind).
-Rose forms a relationship with, and marries in Act 7, the troll Kanaya Maryam during the events of Homestuck.
-Her classpect is Seer of Light.
+Aside from her interest in the occult, the character also enjoys knitting and uses her knitting needles as her go-to weapons.
+Rose forms a relationship with, and later marries, the troll Kanaya Maryam during the events of Homestuck.